-To help you navigate and understand data protection as a Charity Governor, Non-Profit director or manager we have created a step-by-step data protection checklist.
+To help you navigate and understand data protection as a NED we have created a step-by-step data protection checklist.

-- 1. Where is data protection on the operating or governance agenda?
-If it's not there, why not? - 2.
-Key questions to ask about data protection and the depth of the answers you should expect. - a.
+- 1. Where is data protection on the board agenda?
+If it's not on there, why not? - 2.
+Key boardroom questions to ask about data protection and the depth of the answers you should expect. - a.
 Do we know what personal data we collect, what we are doing with it, how long we keep it for and who we are sharing it with and why? - b.
 You should ask for a summary of the data audit/data map. - c.
 Where is our privacy policy?
 Is our privacy policy relevant and comprehensible by our volunteers, customers, staff and contractors. - d.
-Who has responsibility for data protection within the charity?
+Who has responsibility for data protection within the organisation?
 Do you have a data protection officer (DPO) or a data protection lead?
 Are they adequately resourced?
 Do they have relevant/appropriate experience?
-Are they able to report in directly to the directly to the Charity Governor/Non-Profit board. - 3.
+Are they able to report in directly to the board? - 3.
 What data protection policies and procedures do we have in place?
 When were they last reviewed, updated and 'tested'